ATLauncher/ATLauncher/README.md

 The build is used for beta releases allowing you to have higher version numbers but forcing users to update when the real release comes.

-Stream is used to defining if it's a "Release" or a "Beta".
+Stream is used to define if it's a "Release" or a "Beta".
 When not provided, it defaults to "Release".

 ### Updating The Version